jdillard/sphinx-visualized/docs/source/advanced-configuration.rst

 - **First match wins**: If a page matches multiple patterns, it's assigned to the first matching cluster
 - **Unclustered pages**: Pages that don't match any pattern use the default color

+GraphSON Export
+^^^^^^^^^^^^^^^

+The extension automatically generates a GraphSON format file compatible with Apache TinkerPop and graph analysis tools:

+- ``/_static/sphinx-visualized/graphson.json``

+This file can be used with:

+- Apache TinkerPop graph computing framework
+- Graph analysis and visualization tools
+- Custom graph processing applications